css-materials/course-site/content/syllabus/reproducible-workflow/index.md

 ## Overview

 * Review the importance of reproducibility in scientific research
-* Define a project-oriented workflow
+* Define a project-oriented workflow in R and identify startup procedure
-* Practice implementing it in R
+* Lean how to use of Git/GitHub via terminal/command line
-* Identify R startup procedures
+* Expand current knowledge of R Markdown

 <!--
 REMINDER SUMMER 2024: add here selected content from deep dive into R Mardown lecture which under syllabus/r-markdown